leonschreiber96/Mathe-Cafe-Door-Bot/README.md

 # Cafe Door Telegram Notifier

-This small project polls the cafe door status page and notifies subscribed Telegram users when the door opens or closes.
+This small project polls the Mathe Cafe door status API and notifies subscribed Telegram users when the door opens or closes.

 Setup
 1. Create a bot and get a token from @BotFather on Telegram.